Penthious/obsidian-dnd/2-Mechanics/CLI/bestiary/beast/hunter-shark.md

 NoteIcon: monster
 BestiaryType: beast
 SourceType: Bestiary
 BookSource: "Monster Manual p.
-330, Princes of the Apocalypse, Storm King's Thunder, Tales from the Yawning Portal, Tomb of Annihilation, Ghosts of Saltmarsh.
+330, Princes of the Apocalypse, Storm King's Thunder, Tales from the Yawning Portal, Tomb of Annihilation, Ghosts of Saltmarsh, Dragon of Icespire Peak.
 Available in the SRD and the Basic Rules."
 ---
 # [Hunter Shark](2-Mechanics/CLI/bestiary/beast/hunter-shark.md)
 *Source: Monster Manual p.
-330, Princes of the Apocalypse, Storm King's Thunder, Tales from the Yawning Portal, Tomb of Annihilation, Ghosts of Saltmarsh.
+330, Princes of the Apocalypse, Storm King's Thunder, Tales from the Yawning Portal, Tomb of Annihilation, Ghosts of Saltmarsh, Dragon of Icespire Peak.
 Available in the SRD and the Basic Rules.*

 Smaller than a giant shark but larger and fiercer than a reef shark, a hunter shark haunts deep waters.
 It usually hunts alone, but multiple hunter sharks might feed in the same area.
 A fully grown hunter shark is 15 to 20 feet long.